We recommend buying your gear from your favorite local outdoor store!

 - Underwear (1 or 2)

-Normal trail running shoes should be fine plus 2-3 pairs of merino wool socks + one thicker pair for around camp and as a last resort.
-If your fingers/toes run cold then bring at least one set of chemical warmers for when the pass (usually 3-5 hours).
+Normal trail running shoes should be fine, but Gore-Tex shoes will add some degree of safety if we end up in the snow on a high pass.
+Please also pack 2-3 pairs of socks + one thicker pair for around camp.
+If your fingers/toes run cold, then bring at least one set of chemical warmers for when we cross the pass (usually 3-5 hours).

-If you are going somewhere that might have even a remote chance of snow, we always bring some strong plastic shopping bags.
+If we’re going somewhere that might have even a remote chance of snow, then we always bring some strong plastic shopping bags.
 At least two.
 We use these as as stuff sacks and to save feet if things get cold.
 You can step into each bag, then put your shoes on and you will have a vapor barrier that greatly helps with warming feet.
 This is especially important if you have to face long travels through snow in trail running shoes.
-Not a complete, nor ideal, solution but something to employ if caught out in less than ideal conditions.
+Not a complete, nor ideal, solution but something to employ if caught out in less-than-ideal conditions.

-- Pack: A 30l pack for most of our adventures should be more then adequate.
-(Lantang Fastpack will probably require closer to 45-50l)
+- Pack: A 30l pack for most of our adventures should be more than adequate.
+(Lantang Fastpack will probably require closer to 40l)

 - Water bottles/bladders: We like to buy two 750-1000ml water bottles from Kathmandu and carry them on our packs that we can easily access.
 Some people like to use bladders.

-- Plug adapter, we recommend those that adapt to many plug types.
+- Plug adapter.
+We recommend those that adapt to many plug types.
 The most commonly used in Nepal is round with two prongs, but sometimes you find others.
 Also consider an adapter that includes USB charging ports.
-This one wasn’t too bad for us in Nepal but we would like to try some others.
-We don’t recommend you bring any small solar panels due to the added weight and the availability of recharging in lodges.
+Some people bring panels, but in general we don’t recommend that you bring any small solar panels due to the added weight and the availability of recharging in lodges.
 You might consider a rechargeable battery pack, and extra batteries for your camera.

 - Headlamp plus one set extra batteries if not USB rechargable.

-- Passport (can be left in Kathmandu if you want), emergency contact sheet (we will give this to you in Kathmandu).
+- Emergency contact sheet (we will give this to you in Kathmandu).

 - Phone (we can help you get a SIM card if interested).